-The syllabus will contain themes concerning colonialism, decolonisation, fragility, governance, democracy, gender, development, conflict, security, terrorism, intervention, and other key issues which may emerge.
+The syllabus will contain themes concerning colonialism, decolonisation, fragility, governance, democracy, gender, development, conflict, security, terrorism, intervention, the formation of nation-state model, the rise and the fall of Arab nationalism, political Islam, regional security and oil politics.

-Learning Outcomes Outcome Number Description 01 Develop and apply an appropriate multi-disciplinary approach to researching, analysing and evaluating the political and security environments, challenges and responses, customised according to the context of developing states, fragile states and conflict affected states in the key region of Africa.
+Learning Outcomes Outcome Number Description 01 Develop and apply an appropriate multi-disciplinary approach to researching, analysing and evaluating the political and security environments, challenges and responses, customised according to the context of developing states, fragile states and conflict affected states in the key region of the MENA region.
 02 Critically analyse and evaluate contemporary debates relating to norms, institutions and policy responses concerning politics and security in the region.
 03 Apply selected methods for analysis and assessment relating to conflict, security, fragility, governance, gender in different types of state context, and critically evaluate underlying methodological debates taking into account how politics is mediated to interpret political and security issues and events in the region.
-04 Select and employ relevant sources in support of academic analysis, with sophisticated and reflexive awareness of their assumptions, strengths and limitations 05 Systematically investigate a topic or issue, using relevant techniques and technologies to gather, evaluate and manage evidence, data and information from valid, appropriate sources.
+04 Select and employ relevant sources in support of academic analysis, with sophisticated and reflexive awareness of their assumptions, strengths and limitations.
+05 Systematically investigate a topic or issue, using relevant techniques and technologies to gather, evaluate and manage evidence, data and information from valid, appropriate sources.
 06 Use concepts and theories to investigate issues in discipline-related problems and case-studies, to develop critically-aware insights and perspectives in the region.
 07 Employ theoretical and empirical knowledge to construct well-supported, carefully reasoned arguments that lead to clear and balanced conclusions.
 08 Exercise critical judgement, through distinguishing strengths and limitations in academic theories and research evidence, with awareness of the assumptions and methods upon which they are based.